Friday, 3 October 2025

 Filled with immense grief and divine wrath, He decided to teach Daksha a lesson once and for all.
 He then drew two strands from His matted locks of hair, and as He did so, the strands transformed into two, exceedingly fierce divine forms-- a male form, called 'Virabhadra', and a female form, called 'Bhadrakali'.

-"Go", said Shiva to these divine manifestations, "and teach Daksha a suitable lesson".
-Virabhadra and Bhadrakali were exceptionally powerful manifestations of divine anger and were frightening to behold.
 In accordance with Shiva's instructions, They set off rapidly for Daksha's home accompanied by various attendants.
 Upon arrival, They entered the palace and destroyed all the arrangements for the false, egoistic worship that Daksha had wanted to conduct.
 Next, they turned to Daksha himself.

 Now, in the yogic tradition, the head is said to represent the ego.
 It represents the intellect.
-Daksha's conduct over the years, including his behaviour with Sati, had clearly demonstrated beyond any doubt that his intellect was severely corrupted and that he was devoid of all goodness.
-His mind and intellect were filled only with pride, anger and other vicious, undivine qualities.
+Daksha's conduct over the years, including his behaviour with Sati, had clearly demonstrated beyond any doubt that his intellect was severely corrupted and that he was devoid of virtually all goodness.
+His mind and intellect were filled mainly with pride, anger and other vicious, undivine qualities.

-As a gesture to relieve Daksha of the burden of this terrible ego, Virabhadra severed his head from his body (this may seem a bit macabre, but this story has an esoteric meaning-- and does not in any way condone anyone severing heads in general!
 It is the egoistic head that needs to be removed for us to make spiritual progress, so that our Higher Self can express itself, so that we can attune ourselves to the Divine-- this is a key message of this Lila.
 Perhaps this is the reason why, in many spiritual traditions, people bow down before the Divine, placing their heads upon the ground as an act of worship.
 This symbolises humility and giving up the ego before God).

 Shiva, seeing that there was no longer any physical trace of Sati, withdrew again from the world.
-Returning to His home in Mount Kailas, He went deep into meditation for many years (until Sati returned as Parvati and They were reunited for ever more-- will try and write another post about this happier event later!).
+Returning to His home at Mount Kailas, He went deep into meditation for many years (until Sati returned as Parvati and They were reunited for ever more-- will try and write another post about this happier event later!).

-The disintegrated parts of Sati's body fell on to the Earth and became the famous 'Shakti peethas' (each part of Sati came to become a unique manifestation of the Mother).
+The disintegrated parts of Sati's body fell on to the Earth and became the famous 'Shakti peethas' (each part of Sati became a unique manifestation of the Mother).
 These are places that are said to have a potent presence of the personal aspect of the Divine Mother.
 (They are also associated with Shiva; it is said that He guards each one of these areas in a unique form known as 'Bhairava').

 Tantra sadhana should generally always be performed under the guidance of a genuine Guru of the tradition.
 The student who embarks upon the path of Tantra in particular must have already cultivated a high degree of practice of the yogic ethics (particularly ahimsa, satya and brahmacharya; as without these, there is a very real risk of a serious spiritual fall).

-The practice of the Tantric worship of the Divine Mother can range from the recitation of simple mantras to more elaborate types of ritual (the one that I am performing for Navaratri is a relatively simple one advised by a lady Guru whom I respect.
-In accordance with the teachings of my own Guru, Sivananda, I am not practicing any elaborate mantras with beejas etc as this is not the main spiritual path that I usually follow.
-I do find the Tantric forms of the Mother beautiful and fascinating though, hence the reason I have decided to perform a simple worship of one of these for Navaratri.)
+The practice of the Tantric worship of the Divine Mother can range from the recitation of simple mantras to more elaborate types of ritual.
+The one that I am performing for Navaratri is a relatively simple one advised by a lady Guru whom I respect and regard as a genuine spiritual teacher (though I do not know her personally and have not met her—though I might try to one day).
+In accordance with the teachings of my own Guru, Sivananda, I am not practicing any elaborate mantras with many beejas and so on as this is not the main spiritual path that I usually follow.

 May Mother Sati bless us all with spiritual progress and material happiness.